Jim Larrañaga has another double-digit seed on a historic, joyful run

 “Ah, yeah,” Larrañaga said.
 “One of my dance moves from the ‘60s.”

 In many ways, these players resemble their coach.
 They talk about love and appreciation.
 Jordan Miller “can’t even stop smiling,” he said after the Iowa State win, before he returned to the media room the next day, still smiling through his answers.
 They try not to take this pressure-packed tournament too seriously.
-“Being the loudest team in warm-ups, yelling and screaming before we run out on the court, doing our dance moves, kicking the ball,” McGusty said, is how the group finds its energy that turns into success.
-They laugh as they describe the newest pregame ritual that developed during the postseason: Pretending to punt the basketball.
+“Being the loudest team in warmups, yelling and screaming before we run out on the court, doing our dance moves, kicking the ball,” McGusty said, is how they find their energy that turns into success.
+They laugh as they describe the newest pregame ritual that developed during the postseason: pretending to punt the basketball.

 Sam Waardenburg’s recruitment from New Zealand to Miami started with a big smile and a wave from Larrañaga.
 That translated to warmth and community on campus.
 And that kept Waardenburg with the team for six seasons.
 Charlie Moore, a journeyman point guard who landed at Miami for his sixth season, described Larrañaga as more of a father or teacher than solely a coach.